God hates gossip

 “No, what’s up?”

 “Her parents are splitting up.
-Liam told me.”
+Luke told me.”

-“Yeah, her dad just up and left for no reason.”
+“Yeah, her dad just left for no reason.”

 “Figures.
 I can’t stand her.
-Her ol’ man probably left because of her.
+He probably left because of her.
 Hey, there’s Zoe.
 Let’s see if she knows.”

 Have you ever experienced a conversation like the one above?
 Sometimes it’s really tempting to be “in the know” rather than “out of the loop”.
 We feel valued when someone shares something with us that few other people know.